-Once an assessment has been marked, whether internally or externally by a Marker, the provisional grade awarded for the assessment will be discussed with the Course Coordinator/Examiner.
+Once an assessment has been marked by a marker, whether internally or externally, the provisional grade awarded for the assessment will be discussed with the Course Coordinator/Examiner.
 This discussion will act as a moderation meeting and the grade awarded, which may be amended, will be the final grade.
 The final grade, which will be awarded and determined by the Course Coordinator, will not be changed.

-The grading process will be clearly communicated to the student at the language proficiency meeting with the designated staff member appointed by Kā Waimaero | Office of Treaty Partnership and the student will be asked to sign a form to state they are aware of the grading process and will adhere to it.
+The grading process will be clearly communicated to the student at the language proficiency meeting with the delegated staff member appointed by UC Māori and the student will be asked to sign a form to state they are aware of the grading process and will adhere to it.
 This does not prohibit a student from applying for a Special Consideration within the required timeframes.
 A copy of the approval form will be shared with the Course Coordinator.